matejgj/psytxt/content/datasets/all/pandora.md

 * You cannot contact any user in the dataset.
 * You can not display users' names and sensitive messages publicly
 * You should check (via Reddit API) if users removed some of their content and/or deleted their accounts
-* You can report your findings publicly only on a aggregate level
+* You can report your findings publicly only on an aggregate level

 ## Dataset Request Form